 The risk of having AD and other forms of dementia increases greatly with age.
 About 10% to 12% of the population will have dementia by the time they are 65 years old, with the risk increasing to 50% for those who reach the age of 100.
 According to the Alzheimer's Association, with the U.S. population aging and living longer, it is estimated that the number of those living with AD may be up to 16 million by 2050.

 In general, "late onset" AD begins after the age of 65 and is not thought to be inherited.
-"Early onset" AD, starting before the age of 65, accounts for about 5% to 10% of all AD cases and is more likely to be genetically linked.
+"Early onset" AD, starting before the age of 65, accounts for about 5% to 10% of all AD cases and is more likely to be caused by inherited mutations (disease-causing variants) in one of several genes.

 Most individuals with Down syndrome (DS), caused by the abnormal trisomy of chromosome 21, will eventually show some of the mental changes associated with AD, usually by the time they are in their 40's or 50's.
 The pathology found in the brains of these adults with DS is very similar to that found in AD.
 The extra copy of chromosome 21 causes an increased production of the protein that accumulates and forms senile plaques similar to that seen in AD.
 Relatives of individuals with DS do not have an increased risk of AD since they do not have the extra copy of chromosome 21.